fawazahmed0/quran-verse-detection/README.md

 var quranmodel = await model1
 var usemodel = await model2

-// Quran text to detect chapter and verse No, you can specify any verse text here to test this code
-// This is chapter 31 ,verse 14
-var text1 = "And We have enjoined upon man [care] for his parents.
-His mother carried him, [increasing her] in weakness upon weakness, and his weaning is in two years.
-Be grateful to Me and to your parents; to Me is the [final] destination."
-// This is chapter 112 ,verse 1
-var text2 = "Say, He is Allah, [who is] One"
 // Embedding the text into numbers, so that model can understand var embed = await usemodel.embed([text1,text2])
 // predicting